adamterlson/cairn/README.md

   }
 }
 ....
-<View styles={styles.pageContainerWithHeaderAndFooter}>Body Text</View>
+<View style={styles.pageContainerWithHeaderAndFooter}>Body Text</View>
 ````

-This can be improved upon by extracting out the common bits into their own classes and styling your element via an array:
+This can be improved upon by extracting out the common bits into their own classes and using an array of styles to apply instead:

 ````
 {